umd-fire-coml/BeeTrack/deprecated/TernausNet/README.md

 # Introduction

-We are no longer using this network because we have moved on to multiple instance segmentation.
+(The BeeTrack repo is no longer using this network because we have moved on to multiple instance segmentation.)

 TernausNet is a modification of the celebrated UNet architecture that is widely used for binary Image Segmentation.
 For more details, please refer to our [arXiv paper](https://arxiv.org/abs/1801.05746).